Skip to content

 Locale

-Locale is the per-user Salesforce setting that controls how the platform formats numbers, dates, currencies, names, and time displays for that user.
+A locale is the per-user Salesforce setting that controls how the platform formats and reads dates, times, numbers, currencies, names, addresses, and phone numbers for that user.

 § 01